ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/hfss3dlayout/arbitrary_wave_port.rst

    only folders are displayed since EDB is an AEDB folder.

 The tool also supports other format when the user does not check `Import EDB` box.
-The following file formats are available: ODB++, BRD, MCM or ZIP are allowed.
+The following file formats are available: ODB++, BRD, MCM, or ZIP are allowed.

 Using the extension